Ben Shahn: Work during the Great Depression

+Shahn's series of 23 gouache paintings depicting the trials of Sacco and Vanzetti communicated the political concerns of his time, rejecting academic prescriptions for subject matter.
+The Passion of Sacco and Vanzetti was exhibited in 1932, and received acclaim from both the public and critics.
+This series gave Shahn the confidence to cultivate his personal style, regardless of society’s art standards.

-Shahn's subsequent series of California labor leader Tom Mooney won him the recognition of Diego Rivera.
-In May and June 1933, he served as an assistant to Diego Rivera while Rivera executed the Rockefeller Center mural.
+Shahn's subsequent series depicting California labor leader Tom Mooney won him the recognition of Diego Rivera.
+In May and June 1933, he served as an assistant to Rivera while Rivera executed his notorious Rockefeller Center mural.
 Shahn had a role in fanning the controversy, by circulating a petition among the workers.
 Also during this period, Shahn met photojournalist Bernarda Bryson, who would later become his second wife.
-Although this marriage was successful, the mural, his 1934 project for the Public Works of Art Project and proposal for the Municipal Art Commission were all failures.
+Although this marriage was successful, the mural, his 1934 project for the Public Works of Art Project, and his proposal for the Municipal Art Commission were all failures.

 Fortunately, in 1935, Shahn was recommended by Walker Evans, a friend and former roommate, to Roy Stryker to join the photographic group at the Resettlement Administration (RA).
 As a member of the group, Shahn roamed and documented the American south together with his colleagues Walker Evans and Dorothea Lange.
 Like his earlier photography of New York City, Shahn's photography for the RA and its successor, the Farm Security Administration, can be viewed as social-documentary.

 Similarly, Shahn’s New Deal art for the RA and FSA exposed American living and working conditions.
 He also worked for these agencies as a graphic artist and painter.
 Shahn's fresco mural for the school of Jersey Homesteads is among his most famous works, but the government also hired Shahn to execute the Bronx Central Annex Post Office (1939) and Social Security (1942) murals.
 For the 10 panels of "The Meaning of Social Security" mural at the Social Security Administration Building, Shahn was assisted by John Ormai; it is presently cared for by the GSA Fine Art Collection.

-In 1939, Shahn and his wife produced a set of 13 murals inspired by Walt Whitman's poem I See America Working and installed at the United States Post Office-Bronx Central Annex.
+In 1939, Shahn and his wife produced a set of 13 murals inspired by Walt Whitman's poem I See America Working and installed at the Bronx Central Annex Post Office.
 Curator Susan Edwards recognizes the influence of this art on the public consciousness, writing, "The Roosevelt administration believed [such] images were useful for persuading not only voters but members of Congress to support federal relief and recovery programs … The art he made for the federal government affirms both his own legacy and that of the New Deal."